stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ```

 The problem here is that if we need to skip a value, the only thing we can
-do is to recursively call `g`, which is not good, as compiler can't
+do is to recursively call `g`, which is not good, as the compiler can't
 “flatten”, inline, and further optimize recursive functions.

 Benchmarking shows the following: